alexmaycon/upload-bucket-service/README.md

 Allows you to set execution attempts when a failure occurs during job processing.

+### E-mail notification

+You can configure email sending to receive notifications of job executions, which may contain just the name of the files or also a link to download them.

+#### Sendgrid

+To configure, simply define the SendGrid API in the `service.email.sendgrid.apiKey` parameter.

 ### Webhook notification

 You can configure an API URL that you will be **notified** when the job finishes running (either to failure or success). **Your API must accept the POST method.**